 Cable modem vs. router

-When you search for the best cable modem to buy, you'll often come across results for devices that combine a modem with a router.
-It may be tempting to buy one of these hybrid networking devices instead of a modem, as you can take care of two tasks with one device.
+These days, makers of home networking gear seem to favor modem-router combinations over standalone cable modems.
+It may be tempting to buy one of these hybrid networking devices instead of a separate modem and router, as you can take care of two tasks with one device.
 We'd advise against modem-router combos, though.

-First, some background: modems and routers serve very different purposes.
+First, some background: as our modem-vs.-router comparison explains, the two devices serve very different purposes.
 A cable modem brings internet connectivity into your home while the best routers distribute that internet connection wirelessly, so that all your devices — laptops, phones, and smart-home gadgets — can hop on the internet.
 If you're dissatisfied with the reach of your network, it's a router, not a modem, that you should be in the market for.

-So why keep your networking devices separate?
+So why keep the two networking devices separate?
 If any part of a hybrid device fails, you're out both a modem and a router.
 It's also easier to upgrade individual networking devices, as routers add support for new networking features at a more rapid pace.
 (For example, while Wi-Fi 6 routers are arriving to take advantage of the faster, more efficient networking standard, that's not something a modem needs to support.
 We've got a closer look at the best Wi-Fi 6 routers you can buy.)
+Modems evolve more slowly, as you can see from the number of older models still available.

 How we test cable modems